alexsteeve/TechExam/README.md

 # TechExam

-Task 1 - Automated web testing
+To run: download, put in Intelij, and run anyone, except number 8 (open direct in browser) Task 1 - Automated web testing
 With a test automation framework of selenium with java, test Wikipedia's search feature by searching for "Voyager 1" and add assertions for the same.